pwafire/pwafire/packages/npm/README.md

 ### 7. Notifications

-Show notification request on click element
+Show notification request on a click event

 #### Add the specific element(eg button)